zefireio/meater-test/README.md

 ---

-The test follows the MVC pattern where controllers, models and views are decoupled.
+The code follows the MVC pattern where controllers, models and views are decoupled.
+The controllers hold the business logic.
+The models handles the JSON flat file management.
+The views handle the UI/UX side of the app.